|A collection of lovely fan art I've received for Paper Stars|

 Q: How did you learn to draw?

-A: I've watched a shitload of Disney in my short lifetime, so that's been a huge influence.
+A: I've watched a ton of Disney and Miyasaki films in my short lifetime as well as countless other animated movies, so that's been a huge influence.
+I also really liked comics and cartoons as a kid.

 Q: Are your characters based off of real life people?